Homemade Rich Hot Chocolate Recipe

 Step 1: In a 2 quart cast iron saucepan, over low heat, combine the milk, cocoa, chocolate, sugar, whipping cream, and cornstarch.

-Step 2: Use a whisk to stir continuously until all the ingredients have dissolved and you notice the mixture thickening.
+Step 2: Use a whisk (affiliate link) to stir continuously until all the ingredients have dissolved and you notice the mixture thickening.

 Step 3: Remove from the heat and continue to stir until ready to serve.
 Pour into mugs and top with marshmallows, whipped cream, fluff, or toasted marshmallows for a little something extra!